24 Data Scientist CV Examples for 2026

 Why this CV works

-• When seeking a data science manager role, it makes sense that your work experience focuses on leadership and project ownership.
+• When seeking a data science manager role, focus on leadership and project ownership.
+Again, the results of your work should be stated clearly in terms of tangible impact.

 View more data science manager resumes>